CapitalJ15/Getting_and_Cleaning_Data/README.md

 ###Dataset

-Human Activity Recognition database built from the recordings of 30 subjects performing six different activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) while carrying a waist-mounted Samsung Galaxy S II smartphone with embedded inertial sensors.
+Human Activity Recognition database built from the recordings of 30 subjects performing six different activities (e.g., walking, sitting) while carrying a waist-mounted Samsung Galaxy S II smartphone with embedded inertial sensors.
 The experimental results were randomly partitioned into two sets, with 70% of the volunteers generating the training data, and the other 30% generating the test data.

 *Data source:* University of California, Irvine (UCI)